overstimulation

 Even with the challenges, we chose to see this season as an opportunity—a chance to reset, refocus, and rebuild.
 The path hasn’t been easy, but it has required us to let go of the need to have all the answers and instead commit to taking one step at a time, one day at a time, always together.

-What Rebuilding Looks Like for Us
+What Rebuilding after Hardship Looks Like for Us

 Rebuilding isn’t glamorous.
 It’s messy, raw, and often filled with hard conversations and uncomfortable truths.
 There have been more tears than I can count.
 But even in the midst of all that, this season has also brought glimpses of grace, hope, and growth that remind us why we’re fighting to move forward.